ticketbase/help.ticketbase.com/articles/editing-event-information.md

    * **Event Title** - or the name of your event.

-   * **Event Slug** - instead of the default event number (example: www.ticketbase.com/events/1339, where 1339 refers to 'slug'), it is possible to edit the slug to the title of your event (www.ticketbase.com/events/**youreventtitle**).
+   * **Event Slug** - instead of the default event event title (example: www.ticketbase.com/events/event-title, where 'event-title' refers to 'slug'), it is possible to edit the slug (example: www.ticketbase.com/events/**event**), to make your communications consistent.

    * **Event description** - this section tells your target audience more about your event.